 At least an equivalent amount of work as required in the paragraph above of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours

-Additional assessment and completion of special forms may be required for enrollment in certain District programs.
+Not in CCLC, GCCCD added: [Additional assessment and completion of special forms may be required for enrollment in certain District programs.

 Students shall be classified at the time of registration as a resident or non-resident student.
 Resident classification shall be accordance with California Code of Regulations and shall be published in each college’s catalog.